nathanlem1/GM-PHD-Tracker/README.md

 ## Track
-To perfrom tracking, you need to download the reid model from [here](https://drive.google.com/file/d/1XWXzfcSrE2ie9TSGlIqQEeFfXE2lMmDe/view?usp=drive_link) and put it in `model` folder under the `GM-PHD-Tracker`.
+To perfrom tracking, you need to download the reid model from [here](https://drive.google.com/file/d/1XWXzfcSrE2ie9TSGlIqQEeFfXE2lMmDe/view?usp=drive_link) and put it in `pretrained` folder under the `GM-PHD-Tracker`.
 Then run the following code on terminal:

-`python tracker.py --base_data' ./datasets --base_result ./results/trackers ----reid_path ./model/reid_model.pth --detections_type " "`
+`python tracker.py --base_data' ./datasets --base_result ./results/trackers ----reid_path ./pretrained/reid_model.pth --detections_type " "`

 There are two detection types to use: using MOT Challenge and HiEve public detections OR YOLOv8 custom detections.
 Please look into the code for more details, particularly `config.yaml` for parameters setting.